nghttp2/nghttp2/doc/python.rst

         The *session* is the :py:class:`Session` object invoking the callback.
 The *stream_id* indicates the stream ID.

+    The *on_ctrl_recv_parse_error_cb* specifies callback function
+    (callable) invoked when the received control frame octets could not be parsed correctly.

+    .. py:function:: on_ctrl_recv_parse_error_cb(session, type, head, payload, error_code)

+        The *type* indicates the type of received control frame.
+The *head* is the bytestring of control frame header.
+The *payload* is the bytestring of data portion of the received frame.
+The *error_code* is one of the error code defined in `Error Codes`_ and indicates the error.

+    The *on_unknown_ctrl_recv_cb* specifies callback function
+    (callable) invoked when the received control frame type is unknown.

+    .. py:function:: on_unknown_ctrl_recv_cb(session, head, payload)

+        The *head* is the bytestring of control frame header.
+The *payload* is the bytestring of data portion of the received frame.

+    The :py:class:`InvalidArgumentError` will be raised if the given argument is invalid.
+The :py:class:`UnsupportedVersionError` will
-    The :py:class:`UnsupportedVersionError` will be raised if the *version* is not supported.
+    be raised if the *version* is not supported.
 The :py:class:`ZlibError` will be raised if initialization of zlib failed.

 .. py:attribute:: Session.user_data